 Do I need to take a multivitamin?

 The answer to this question is usually no: unless you’re pregnant or trying to get pregnant, nobody needs to take multivitamins.
 “I wish I could say that they’re useful,” says Beth Kitchin, an assistant professor of nutrition sciences at the University of Alabama at Birmingham.
 But “we really don’t see any big benefits from multivitamins,” she says.
-(Pregnant women need higher amounts of folic acid, iron, and other nutrients than the general population, which is why medical groups recommend they take prenatal multivitamins.).
+(Pregnant people need higher amounts of folic acid, iron, and other nutrients than the general population, which is why medical groups recommend they take prenatal multivitamins.)

 A meta-analysis of 45 years of research into the possible heart health benefits of multivitamins, published last year, supports her statement.
 The research looked at more than 2 million patients over a long time, and the team found no evidence that multivitamins helped with heart health.
 A study published this month in the Annals of Internal Medicine used data from more than 27,000 people and found that taking multivitamins wasn’t associated with living longer, but getting enough nutrients from food sources was linked to a lower risk of dying early.
 Other studies have suggested a link between multivitamin use with a lower risk of prostate cancer recurrence, and with a lower risk of having a child with autism spectrum disorder.
 But nothing has conclusively demonstrated the link between multivitamins and any of these things.
 A large trial going on at Brigham and Women’s Hospital in Boston may shed some light on these questions some time in the next decade, but there’s currently no good evidence that multivitamins themselves are helpful.